jankod/DigestedProteinDB/README.md

 ## Overview

-This is a Java library for creating and searching a digested peptide database with RocksDB key-value store.
+A Java library for creating and searching a digested peptide database with RocksDB key-value store.
 Digested peptides are generated from protein sequences using a specific enzyme (e.g., trypsin) and are stored in a database for rapid mass-based searches.
-This library is designed to be efficient and easy to use, with a focus on performance.
+This library is designed to be efficient to use, with a focus on performance.
 The database is designed to be a compact and efficient storage of in-silico digested peptides.
 The primary goal is to support rapid mass-based searches, even on less powerful desktop machines.